 Note

-Query execution results may vary even when using the same schemas and similar test data.
+Query execution results may differ, even when using the same schemas and similar data.
 To ensure accuracy, verify query performance in both development and production environments.

 Using JOINs instead of subqueries is a common technique for improving performance.
-JOINs enable SQL Server to retrieve related data efficiently by using indexed relationships between tables.
-This significantly speeds up query processing and improves overall execution time, especially when compared to nested queries.
-You can use Query Profiler to measure query performance.
-To compare the execution time of different queries:
+JOINs enable SQL Server to retrieve related data more efficiently by using indexed relationships between tables.
+This can significantly speed up query processing and improve execution times, especially when compared to nested queries.
+You can use Query Profiler to measure query performance and compare the execution times of different queries.

 1. On the toolbar, select New SQL, then click Query Profiling.

-The following examples demonstrate how query performance can vary between a JOIN and a subquery.
+The following examples show how query performance can differ between a JOIN and a subquery.

 Example of a query with a subquery